Medical Benefits and Rehabilitation Benefits

 For minor injuries, individuals are subject to a maximum of $3,500 for medical and rehabilitation benefits, which includes the cost of medical and rehabilitation assessments and examinations.

-For non-catastrophic and non-minor claims, medical and rehabilitation benefits are subject to a $50,000 maximum for up to 5 years or until the age of 28 for minors, or up to $65,000.00 if you are not claiming attendant care benefits.
+For non-catastrophic and non-minor claims, medical and rehabilitation benefits, as well as attendant care benefits are subject to a $65,000 maximum for up to 5 years or until the age of 28 for minors.
 The maximum amounts for non-catastrophic claims may be increased if the optional benefits were purchased.
 See your insurance broker for coverage details.